CarmineGar93/BuildWeek-Team2/README.md

 1. Enter your first name and last name in the designated field and click Proceed.
 2. Start the test.
-3.For each question you will have 10 seconds to provide one of the multiple-choice answers.
+3. For each question you will have 10 seconds to provide one of the multiple-choice answers.
 4. Once you select the answer and click the proceed button, it will not be possible to go back to the previous question.
 5. After completing the test, you will be redirected to the results page.
 6. *Optional step*: Leave your feedback to help us improve our application.